DGC9Crew/basicj3otoobj/README.md

 Includes a Main.java file for a jMonkeyEngine project.

-You must create a folder called 'poop', in your user directory, or modify the location yourself.
+You must create a folder called 'j3otoobj', in your user directory, or modify the location yourself.

 Doesn't work with terrainquads unless you remove the vt section.